PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

 \subsubsection{Workloads}

-} For the two configurations, we run a microbenchmark that consists of two programs, \emph{init} and \emph{copy}, on \X. Both programs take the argument $N$, where \emph{init} initializes an $N$ byte large array with zeros and \emph{copy} copies an $N$ byte large array to another $N$ byte large array.
-Both programs \atb{have two versions: (i) CPU-copy, which} copies/initializes data using memory loads and stores, (ii) RowClone, which uses RowClone operations to perform copy/initialization. \atb{Both versions allocate data using \texttt{alloc\_align}.} \atb{The performance results we present in this section are the average of a thousand runs.} \atb{To maintain the same initial system state for both CPU-copy and RowClone (i.e., initially the data is up-to-date in DRAM), we flush all cache blocks between each run.} We run each program for array sizes (\emph{N}) that are powers of two and $8192~KiB < N < 8~MiB$, and find the average copy/initialization throughput (by measuring the \# of elapsed CPU cycles to execute copy/initialization operations) for CPU-copy, RowClone-Copy (\texttt{rcc}), and RowClone-Initialize (\texttt{rci}).
+} For the two configurations, we run a microbenchmark that consists of two programs, \emph{copy} and \emph{init}, on our prototype.
+Both programs take the argument $N$, where \emph{copy} copies an $N$-byte array to another $N$-byte array and \emph{init} initializes an $N$-byte array to all zeros.
+Both programs \atb{have two versions: (i) CPU-copy, which} copies/initializes data using memory loads and stores, (ii) RowClone, which uses RowClone operations to perform copy/initialization. \atb{All programs use \texttt{alloc\_align} to allocate data.} \atb{The performance results we present in this section are the average of a \omi{1000} runs.} \atb{To maintain the same initial system state for both CPU-copy and RowClone, \revdel{(i.e., initially the data is up-to-date in DRAM), }we flush all cache blocks before each one of the \omi{1000} runs.} We run each program for array sizes (\emph{N}) that are powers of two and {$8~KiB$} $< N < 8~MiB$, and find the average copy/initialization throughput across all 1000 runs (by measuring the \# of elapsed CPU cycles to execute copy/initialization operations) for CPU-copy, RowClone-Copy (\texttt{rcc}), and RowClone-Initialize (\texttt{rci}).\footnote{\Copy{R1/2}{{We tested RowClone operations using \texttt{alloc\_align()} with up to 8 MiB of allocation size {since} we observed diminishing returns on performance improvement provided by RowClone operations on {larger} array sizes.}}}

 \atb{We analyze the overheads of CLFLUSH operations on copy/initialization throughput that \texttt{rcc} and \texttt{rci} can provide.
-We measure the execution time of CLFLUSH operations on our system to find how many CPU cycles it takes to flush a (i) dirty and (ii) clean cache block on average.
-We simulate various scenarios where we assume a certain proportion of the operands of RowClone operations are cached and dirty.}
+We measure the execution time of CLFLUSH operations in our prototype to find how many CPU cycles it takes to flush a (i) dirty and (ii) clean cache block on average across 1000 measurements.
+We simulate various scenarios (described in Figure~\ref{fig:system-flush-overhead}) where we assume a certain fraction of the operands of RowClone operations are cached and dirty.}